KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws3-scope/2scope.md

 1. Inside the `buildDrinkMenu` function, change the `console.log()` to log out `numberOfDrinks` using `console.log(numberOfDrinks);`.
 We can access a variable declared at global scope inside our function scope.

 1. In the `buildDrinkMenu` function before the `console.log()`, declare a new variable called `numberOfDrinks` and set the value to 5.
 Notice the value logged.
    {% hint style="info" %}
-The local scope wins over global scope.
+The `let` syntax favors smallest scope.
+It creates a new variable with the same name but a different value and uses the new variable in place of the one declared at the global scope.

+To help write maintainable code, use the most restrictive scope you can.
+Doing so will help prevent you from inadvertently changing a variable or unintentionally changing functionality.
    {% endhint %}

 1. Create a new function called `testLog` inside `buildDrinkMenu` after the `console.log()`.
 In the `testLog` function log `numberOfDrinks` variable again.
 We can access variables declared in parent's scope from the child function.
 Your `buildDrinkMenu` function looks like this